klis87/redux-requests/packages/redux-saga-requests/README.md

 ## Usage

-For a basic usage, see `Motivation` paragraph.
+For a basic usage, see [Motivation](#motivation) paragraph.
 If you don't care about request cancellation, this will be probably all you need in your applications.
-You could also use interceptors, if you need to do something extra for every request, successful response or error.
+You could also use [Interceptors](#interceptors), if you need to do something extra for every request, successful response or error.
+For reducers usage, see [Reducers](#reducers) paragraph.

-But, if you would like to take advantage of a possibility to cancel requests, instead of `watchRequests`, you will need to use `sendRequest`:
+Apart from the auto-mode `watchRequests`, this library provides also much more flexible and powerful (automatic requests abort to name a few) and flexible `sendRequest`:
 ```javascript
 import axios from 'axios';
 import { takeLatest } from 'redux-saga/effects';